Meet the team

 Continue Reading

-Compassion it what drives Joyce.
+Compassion is what drives Joyce.
 She knew from a very young age that she wanted to work in a profession that supported emotional health and mental well-being.
 As a young adult, she taught primary school.
 After having a family, she returned to school and became a social worker, and later, a counsellor.
 She believes her life experiences, skills and natural passion for what she does make her a compassionate and competent counsellor.

 Joyce has called Kelowna home for 40 years now.
 She and her husband raised two sons who have since flown the nest.
 In her spare time she enjoys the art of beautiful writing (a.k.a. calligraphy), making cards, singing in a choir, cycling, and, spending time with her husband, friends, and her cat, Olive.